braedenkloke/model-evolution-of-cooperation/README.md

 # The Evolution of Cooperation
 Model and simulation of the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) as cellular automata in an asymmetric cell-space.

-## Motivation
-To study how cooperation emerges in a society of selfish actors.

 ## Usage
 To build the model, run
 ```